 A calendar of action points covering all of the tactical activities required to effect the strategic plan is where the rubber hits the road, ensuring that the strategic marketing plan is a practical and actionable working document that never gathers dust.

-If you would like to talk to us about your strategic marketing plan needs, please contact Danielle at Baker Marketing on 8352 3091.
+If you would like to talk to us about your strategic marketing plan needs, please contact Baker Marketing on 8352 3091.

 In my next post, I’ll provide some tips and insights for the first step of the marketing strategy development process, the Competitor and Market Review.